The 2018 season will consist of the following:

-Registration for returning athletes will open on December 1, 2016 and for new athletes will open on December 9, 2016.
+Registration for returning athletes will open on December 1, 2017 and for new athletes will open on December 8, 2017.
 The size of the club is limited to 250-270 athletes and the maximum number of kids per team will vary from 20 to 40.
 Teams fill up quickly in most cases.
 If the maximum limit has been met, you can sign up and be placed on a wait list if and when kids drop from the program.
-The last day to sign up for the 2017 season will be January 23, 2017, the day before the Parents Meeting.
+The last day to sign up for the 2018 season will be January 18, 2018, the day of the Parents Meeting.
 For a list of key dates, visit THIS PAGE.

-Registration fees for the 2017 track season will be $90, which covers photos, t-shirts, insurance, supplies, awards and other costs associated with running track meets.
+Registration fees for the 2018 track season will be maintained once again at $90, which covers photos, t-shirts, insurance, supplies, awards and other costs associated with running track meets.
 Uniforms are an additional cost of $50 (top and bottom are $25 apiece) and should be ordered at registration.
-For the 2017 track season, the Club will be using the same uniforms that were used in 2016 season; if your child is a returning athlete and the uniform still fits, you will not be required to purchase a new uniform.
-Additionally, we will be offering two styles of uniforms this season; the "compression" fit uniforms worn in 2016 as well as a looser fitting uniform.
+For the 2018 track season, the Club will be using the same uniforms that were used in 2017 season; if your child is a returning athlete and the uniform still fits, you will not be required to purchase a new uniform.
+Additionally, we will be offering two styles of uniforms this season; the "compression" fit uniforms as well as a looser fitting uniform.
 More information will be available in the "Online Store" and upon registering.

-Practices begin at the Newbury Park High School Panther Stadium on Monday, February 13th.
+Practices begin at the Newbury Park High School Panther Stadium on Monday, February 12th.
 Drop off and pick up is at the gate on Lesser Drive, between Paseo Montecito and Spanish Gate Drive.
 There is plenty of parking available on Lesser as well as in the parking lot adjacent to the tennis courts.
-Please do not double park on lesser, park in driveways, etc.
+Please do not double park on Lesser, park in driveways, etc.

 The club has access to the track between the hours of 4:30 p.m to 6:00 p.m.
-Monday, Tuesday, and Thursday, except when there is a high school competition utilizing the stadium.
+Monday, Tuesday, and Thursday, except when there is a high school competition or event requiring use of the stadium.
 Each coach will determine and communicate specific hours of practice for their respective teams.